phiflip/RoomComfortNode/README.md

 ### Setup Instructions

 1. **Hardware Assembly:**
-   - Connect the sensors to the CubeCell microcontroller following the wiring diagrams provided in the `/documentation` folder.
+   - Connect the sensors to the CubeCell microcontroller.

 2. **CubeCell Programming:**
    - Program the CubeCell with the provided `.ino` files using the Arduino IDE.